-Location: Leeds City Museum, Millenium Square, Leeds.
+Location: Leeds City Museum, Millennium Square, Leeds.

-Open to the public for free on Fridays, Saturdays, and Sundays
+Open to the public for free.

 About the photographer